Mikaela/mikaela.github.io/pages/matrix.markdown

 * A puppet is the opposite, a Matrix account controlled from another protocol such as IRC or XMPP (the controller/puppetmaster being the user there).
 * A double-puppet is when you are using both protocols and have connected them to each other such as a message from Discord appears as your real Matrix account and message from Matrixx appears as your real Discord account instead of something virtual only existing due to the bridge.

+### What does the public history visibility mean?
+I don't want to appear in search engines

+The public/world-readable history visibility option means exactly what it says, public even without joining the room.
+These rooms are accessible to tools such as [Matrix Static](https://view.matrix.org/) or upcoming [Matrix Public Archive](https://github.com/matrix-org/matrix-public-archive) and thus their history is visible in search engines.
+If this isn't what you want, set history visibility to one of the members only options (since selecting this option, since being invited or since join).

+Note that as the option name hints, the history visibility option will not apply to previous messages.
+Thus if you first make room public and then restrict it to members only the messages between these two changes are public and new users will see them.
+Same if messages are visible to members and then restricted further.

+Another thing worth noting here is that encryption will not prevent new users from reading the future messages, Matrix will share keys to new joiners to some extent.
+For more information refer to [Matrix Spec issue #1](https://github.com/matrix-org/matrix-spec/issues/1) and related issues.

 ### What are state resets?

 The term is used least in two different scenarios: